softwareQinc/qpp/README.md

 Quantum++ is not restricted to qubit systems or specific quantum information processing tasks, being capable of simulating arbitrary quantum processes.
 The main design factors taken in consideration were the ease of use, high portability, and high performance.
+The library's simulation capabilities are only restricted by the amount of physical memory.
+On a typical machine (Intel i5 8Gb RAM) Quantum++ can successfully simulate the evolution of 25 qubits in a pure state or of 12 qubits in a mixed state reasonably fast.

 If you are interesting in contributing, please contact me.
 To contribute, you need to have a good knowledge of C++ (preferably C++11),